 In coordination with the College Board, high school students around the nation are provided with the opportunity to take college-level courses and exams while they are still in high school.
-At the completion of the course, the student takes an Advanced Placement Exam.
-Based on the results of this exam, a student may earn credit, advanced placement, or both for college.
-Requirements vary from school to school.
+At the completion of the course, the student is required to take the Advanced Placement Exam.
+Based on the results of this exam, a student's grade may be weighted for the course.
+Also, based on exam results, a student may earn credit, advanced placement, or both for college.
+Requirements vary from college to college.

 Several courses are offered at the Advanced Placement (AP) level at the Academy of the Sacred Heart which allow students to explore the journey through college-level academic challenges.
 Students will develop skills and study habits that will be vital in college.
-A weighting of 0.1 will be added to the final course grade, conditional upon the student sitting for the AP exam.
+A weighting of 0.2 will be added each semester to the final course grade, conditional upon the student sitting for the AP exam and making a true, "good faith" effort to do well on it at the end of the year.

-Additional AP courses are available through Sophie Connect.
+Additional AP courses are available through SophieConnec, a service of the Sacred Heart Network.
 On-line AP coursework is graded by the Network educator offering the course.
-Final grades for these courses are provided at the conclusion of the course.
-A weighting of 0.1 will be added to the final grade, conditional upon the student sitting for the AP Exam.
+A weighting of 0.2 will be added each semester to the final grade, conditional upon the student sitting for the AP Exam and scoring a "3" or better.